Information on Novel Coronavirus (COVID-19)

 Please see below for the latest update from Moore regarding our response to the COVID-19 public health crisis and the steps the College is taking to continue to support the community during this time.
 For an archive of past communications and updates, please click the COVID-19 Advisory Timeline link in the navigation below.

-Dashboard data applies only to residential and commuter students, and faculty and staff who are currently teaching part-time or full-time on campus
+Dashboard data for faculty and staff is specific to those who are currently teaching or working part-time or full-time on campus.

 Current Status: Low Risk

 3 Total Positive Tests in Fall 2020 – Since August 15, 2020 (First Day of Testing)

 Total Positive Student Cases Academic year to date

 Total Positive Student Cases

 Total Positive Employee Cases Academic year to date (Faculty & Staff)

 Total Positive Employee Cases

 Since the start of the Fall 2020 semester

 Philadelphia Covid-19 Overview